-Green icon emans that the channel is configured the record schedule.
-After rebooting, all the manual records enabled will be canceled.
+1) Green icon means that the channel is configured the capture schedule.
+After rebooting, all the continuous capture will be canceled.

-5.6 Configuring Holiday Recording
+5.6 Configuring Holiday Recording and Capture

 Follow the steps to configure the record or capture schedule on holiday for that year.
 You may want to have different plan for recording and capture on holiday.